nolifulis/nolifulis/README.md

              ₊˚ ✧ ━━━━⊱⋆⊰━━━━ ✧ ₊˚

   If you have read my dni's, were good.
 My name is Dusky and that's probably the only thing i will say about identity.
-HUGE DoubleFedora shipper and GuestNoob, if you do not like these ships (especially doublefedora) please, don't start a issue about it, it's not your bussines if you dislike it (Yes, ''Leviathan You are so cute C+H'' i know you hate the ship, you don't have to come at random people and scream at them for liking something you don't.).
+HUGE DoubleFedora shipper and GuestNoob, if you do not like these ships (especially doublefedora) please, don't start a issue about it, it's not your bussines if you dislike it (Yes, ''Leviathan You are so cute C+H'' or ''el mascapito {🍕+🎲} ''  i know you hate the ship, you don't have to come at random people and scream at them for liking something you don't and say Paycheck is better, stay silent.).
 I am multifandom, specially on my X's post's, as i often do skits, fanarts and small animations, this may include your fandom such as : Forsaken, roblox admins, minecraft arg's, sfawdde, AReGect, Speedrunner ARG, Eni's highschool AU, Non-Forsaken AU's, Regretevator, Meeleniacs, etc.

 - *My pronouns - She | Her
 - *Looking for help for - Art tips